CICE-Consortium/Icepack/doc/source/icepack_2_science_guide.rst

 **Zero-layer thermodynamics** (``ktherm`` = 0)
-An option for zero-layer thermodynamics :cite:`Semtner76` is available in this version of CICE by setting the namelist parameter ``ktherm`` to 0 and changing the number of ice layers, nilyr, in **ice\_domain\_size.F90** to 1.
+An option for zero-layer thermodynamics :cite:`Semtner76` is available in this version of Icepack by setting the namelist parameter ``ktherm`` to 0 and changing the number of ice layers, nilyr, in **icepack\_domain\_size.F90** to 1.
 In the zero-layer case, the ice is fresh and the thermodynamic calculations are much simpler than in the other configurations, which we describe here.